Photos and words by Maclay Heriot

 Hey guys!
 Can you sum up The Helmets for anyone who hasn’t heard of you yet?

 We have a lot of fun and rock really hard.
-There are 4 of us; guitar, bass, drums & vocals.
+There are four of us: guitar, bass, drums and vocals.
 We are all 11 to 12 years old now and like to surf and skate when we aren’t jamming.

 How long have you been a band?
 How did that start?

-Our parents are friends and when we were about 8 years old we started jamming in Bastian’s garage and came up with our first original called monsters come out.
+Our parents are friends and when we were about eight years old we started jamming in Bastian’s garage and came up with our first original called “Monsters Come Out”.